 This new (ish) diet is best for people who are looking to add more protein to their diets without adding too many calories from meat or dairy products.
 It requires two options for this consumption, fasting for two days and non-fasting for five days.
 On days where you are not eating, you have two possibilities in itself, one where you drink a cup of bone broth six times a day or drink it five times a day and one snack before 7 pm containing the necessary protein, vegetables, and healthy fats.
 Non-fasting days you have the option to have breakfast, lunch, dinner, and two snacks.
 These meals include protein, fat, and fruit, with the exception of the snacks being a cup of bone broth each.

 The key to this health fad is the bone broth itself.
 You are recommended that you use organic chicken or beef bones and make homemade chicken bone broth or beef bone broth.
 It claims that bone broth may help you lose weight because it boosts your metabolism, eliminates cravings, reduces inflammation, and cleanses your body.
-If you’re looking for answers on the differences between low-fat and low-carb, read this article here.
+For a detailed comparison between low-fat and low-carb diets, check out this comprehensive guide on the effects of low-fat versus low-carb diets.

 Many also say doing this can treat the following conditions: